ruby/reline/doc/for_users.md

 Cursor-movement commands:

+- Character-by-character:

-- `Left-Arrow` or `C-b`: backward one character.
+    - `←` or `C-b`: backward one character.
-- `Right-Arrow` or `C-f`: forward one character.
+    - `→` or `C-f`: forward one character.
+Word-by-word:

     - `M-b`: backward to the beginning of a word.
     - `M-f`: forward to the end of a word.

+Whole line:

     - `Home` or `C-a`: backward to the beginning of the line.
     - `End` or `C-e`: forward to the end of the line.

 Text-deletion commands:

-- `Delete` or `C-d`: remove the character to the right the cursor.
+- `Del` or `C-d`: remove the character to the right the cursor
-- `Backspace`: remove the character to the left the cursor.
+- `Bsp`: remove the character to the left the cursor.

+In either case, existing characters to the right of the cursor are move leftward to "close the gap."

 Text-insertion commands:

-- Printable characters: insert text at the cursor;
+- Any printable character: insert the character at the cursor;
-  existing characters to the right of the cursor are move rightward.
+  existing characters to the right of the cursor are move rightward to "make room."

 Other commands:

-- `C-_`: undo the last editing command.
+- `C-_`: undo the last editing command;
+  may be repeated until the original (unedited) line is restored.
 - `C-l`: clear the screen and reprint the current line at the top.

 ## Killing and Yanking

+The _kill ring_ is a stack containing zero or more strings that have been killed by kill commands.

-Kill commands; each kills text beginning at the cursor:
+Kill commands; each kills text beginning at the cursor and pushes that text onto the kill ring.

 - `C-k`: kill to the end of the line.
 - `M-d`: kill to the end of the current word, or, if between words, to the end of the next word.
-- `M-Delete`: kill to the start of the current word, or, if between words, to the start of the previous word.
+- `M-Del`: kill to the start of the current word, or, if between words, to the start of the previous word.
-- `C-w`: kill to the previous whitespace.`
+- `C-w`: kill to the previous whitespace.

-Yank commands; each inserts killed text at the cursor:
+Yank commands; pops text from the kill ring amd inserts the that text at the cursor.

 - `C-y`: yank the most recently killed text.
-- `M-y`: rotate the kill-ring, and yank the new top.
+- `M-y`: rotate the kill ring, and yank the new top.
   Available only if the immediately preceding command was `C-y` or another `M-y`;
   otherwise, does nothing.